MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 You can find relevant information in this section about the setting up of the database if MobileFirst Server is installed with Ant Tasks.

 You can use Ant Tasks to set up the MobileFirst Server database tables.
 In some cases, you can also create a database and a user with these tasks.
-For an overview of the installation process with Ant Tasks, see [Installing MobileFirst Server in command line mode](../../command-line).
+For an overview of the installation process with Ant Tasks, see [Installing MobileFirst Server in command line mode](../tutorials/command-line).

 A set of sample Ant files is provided with the installation to help you get started with the Ant tasks.
 You can find the files in **mfp\_install\_dir/MobileFirstServer/configurations-samples**.
 The files are named after the following patterns:

-#### configure-<appserver>-<dbms>.xml
+#### configure-appserver-dbms.xml
 The Ant files can do these tasks:

 * Create the tables in a database if the database and database user exist.
 The requirements for the database are listed in [Database requirements](#database-requirements).
 * Deploy the WAR files of the MobileFirst Server components to the application server.
 These Ant files use the same database user to create the tables, and to install the run time database user for the applications at run time.
 The files also use the same database user for all theMobileFirst Server applications.

-#### create-database-<dbms>.xml
+#### create-database-dbms.xml
 The Ant files can create a database if needed on the supported database management system (DBMS), and then create the tables in the database.
 However, as the database is created with default settings, it is not meant to be used for production.

 In the Ant files, you can find the predefined targets that use the **configureDatabase** Ant task to set up the database.
-For more information, see [Ant configuredatabase] task reference.
+For more information, see [Ant configuredatabase](../installation-reference/#ant-configuredatabase-task-reference) task reference.

 ### Using the sample Ant files
 The sample Ant files have predefined targets.
 Follow this procedure to use the files.

 1. Copy the Ant file according to your application server and database configuration in a working directory.
 2. Edit the file and enter the values for your configuration in the `<! -- Start of Property Parameters -->` section for the Ant file.
-3. Run the Ant file with the databases target: mfp_install_dir/shortcuts/ant -f your_ant_file databases.
+3. Run the Ant file with the databases target: `mfp_install_dir/shortcuts/ant -f your_ant_file databases`.

 This command creates the tables in the specified database and schema for all MobileFirst Server applications (MobileFirst Server administration service, MobileFirst Server live update service, MobileFirst Server push service, and MobileFirst Server runtime).
 A log for the operations is produced and stored in your disk.

 * On Windows, it is in C:\Users\user_name\Documents\IBM MobileFirst Platform Server Data\Configuration Logs\ directory.
-* On UNIX, it is in $HOME/.mobilefirst_platform_server/configuration-logs/ directory.
+* On UNIX, it is in $HOME/.mobilefirst\_platform\_server/configuration-logs/ directory.

 ### Different users for the database tables creation and for run time
 The sample Ant files in **mfp\_install\_dir/MobileFirstServer/configurations-samples** use the same database user for: